UT-ADL/autoware_mini_practice/practice_6/README.md

 ##### Validation

 * Run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch`
-* Set the goal point - global path and local path should appear, and the ego vehicle should start to drive
+* Set the goal point - the global path and local path should appear, and the ego vehicle should start to drive
 * When approaching the goal point, a grey line (wall in 3d view) should appear at the end of the local path.
 * The target velocity should drop, and the ego vehicle should slow down and stop at the goal.
 * Try placing obstacles and removing them